RlyehDoom/DotNetAspects/README.md

 A lightweight AOP (Aspect-Oriented Programming) library for .NET, designed as a drop-in replacement for PostSharp's core interception APIs.
 Uses Fody for compile-time IL weaving.

-**Working in Progress**: Version 1.3.6 - This is the recommended version to start.
+**Working in Progress**: Version 1.4.0 - This is the recommended version to start.

 **Migrating from PostSharp?** See the [Migration Guide](MIGRATION_GUIDE.md) for step-by-step instructions.

-**Critical Fixes**:
+**Latest Fixes**:
+- v.1.4.0 / Heavy Load Test with Concurrency & Memory Optimizations.
+- Issue was that Func<object> and Action<object> delegates cannot be directly created from methods that return/accept value types (like bool, int, etc.).
 - Old version had LocationInterceptionArgs as private and Fody need to access to them.
-- Issue was that Func<object> and Action<object> delegates cannot be directly created from methods that return/accept value types (like bool, int, etc.).

 ## Features